docker/docs/install.md

 You should now [upgrade CS Docker Engine](#upgrading-the-commercially-supported-docker-engine) if needed.

-> **Note**: If Docker engine is upgraded first (DTR 1.1 on CS Docker Engine 1.6.1),
+> **Note**: If Docker engine is upgraded first (Docker Trusted Registry 1.1 on CS Docker Engine 1.6.1),
-> DTR can still be upgraded from the command line by running:
+> Docker Trusted Registry can still be upgraded from the command line by running:
 >
 > `sudo bash -c "$(sudo docker run docker/trusted-registry:1.1.0 upgrade 1.1.1)"`

 ## Next Steps

-For information on configuring DTR for your environment, take a look at the [Configuration instructions]({{< relref "configuration.md" >}}).
+For information on configuring Docker Trusted Registry for your environment, take a look at the [Configuration instructions]({{< relref "configuration.md" >}}).